micrittenden/AgentBasedModeling/HW/Data_Science_Insight_1/README.md

 #### Results:

-The youth participants recognized how they (and their actions) can contribute to greater positive change in their community (Des Moines, Iowa).
+"The youth participants recognized how they (and their actions) can contribute to greater positive change in their community (Des Moines, Iowa)."
+(Shenk et al 262)